 The joints of all abutting units must be sealed against ingress of water by the use of BM100 (Hume’s Sealing Strip or Hynd’s Grey Butyl manhole sealant or an accepted equivalent.
 The cover frame must be set over the opening and adjusted to the correct height and slope using adjustment rings and mortar so as to conform to the surrounding surface (refer to Wastewater drawing: DN1050 - DN1350 manholes, Wastewater drawing: Typical dimensions for manholes greater than DN1350 and Wastewater drawing: Shallow manhole/chamber).
 The cover frame must be held in place with a bold fillet of concrete.

-PE manholes are acceptable but only those inin Section 8 Acceptable products on page 350.
+PE manholes are acceptable but only those in.
+Acceptable Products List 2022

 Manholes requiring specific design